Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

   # -- By default, a ValidatingAdmissionWebhook will be deployed that records all created labels and annotations
   enabled: true
   labels:
-    # -- This value MUST be set to either true or false.
-The installation will fail otherwise
+    # -- Determines whether the agent will gather labels from Kubernetes resources.
     enabled: true
     # -- This value MUST be set to a list of regular expressions which will be used to gather labels from pods, deployments, statefulsets, daemonsets, cronjobs, jobs, nodes, and namespaces
     patterns:
       - '^foo' # -- Match all labels whose key starts with "foo"
       - 'bar$' # -- Match all labels whose key ends with "bar"
+    # -- Labels can be gathered from pods and namespaces by default.
+See the values.yaml for more options.
+    resources:
+      pods: true
+      namespaces: true
   annotations:
     # -- By default, the gathering of annotations is not enabled.
 To enable, set this field to true
     enabled: false